JavaCoDED78/JavaCoDED78/README.md

 - 🔭 I am a motivated backend developer from Minsk.
 As a wheelchair user, I want to keep the fire in my eyes and develop further, because I get real pleasure from gaining new knowledge and acquiring new skills.
 As an engineer, to some extent a creative person, I always liked to see the live result of my work, so backend development attracted me to programming.
-- 🌱 I’m currently learning and discussing emerging technologies!
-I'm always interested in learning about new tech.
+- 🌱 Currently, I am studying and discussing new technologies!
+I have a great desire to work in a team and adopt the rich experience of your specialists.
 - 👯 I’m looking to collaborate on Backend development based projects.

 ## **Skills & Technologies** ##